benrlodge/node-locomotive-es6-react-redux/README.md

 ### Gulp, Webpack and ES6

 Static assets are packaged together with Gulp and Webpack.
-Two javascript entry points are available, public_mainfor the public aspect of the website, andapp_mainfor the app that is accessed by logging in.
+Two javascript entry points are available, `public_main` for the public aspect of the website, and `app_main` for the app that is accessed by logging in.

 Webpack enables you to write ES6 using Babel.